 - Bass Coast will continue to make improvements on accessibility resources by collecting community feedback

 Over the past four years Bass Coast has intentionally made space within the music industry for women.
 This has taken place not just on the stage but also behind the scenes at the management level.
-The organization/event has increased our internal and external capacity in preventing and responding to issues of harassment and violence against women and marginialized genders and sexualties at our event.
+We have increased our internal and external capacity in preventing and responding to issues of harassment and violence against women and marginalized genders and sexualities at our events and across our team.
 Our values around safety, inclusivity are clearly communicated in our Code of Conduct.

 Bass Coast has also invested in relationships with Indigenous communities connected to our event and the broader music industry.
 In 2014, after consultation, we made the decision to ban feather headdresses, becoming one of the first mass gatherings to take this stand.